hohMiyazawa/Automail/README.md

 # Build instructions

-"src/" contains a makefile.
+"src/" contains a makefile, run "make" there.
 Requires cmake and shell utilities

-Will build the userscript and the firefox addon
+Will build the userscript and the firefox addon in src/build/

 # Scope of this repository